artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    :alt: Approve AIP reingest in Ingest tab.

-5. At the Normalization micro-service you will make different choices depending on the type of AIP re-ingest you've selected.
+5. At the Normalization microservice you will make different choices depending on the type of AIP re-ingest you've selected.

    **Metadata-only re-ingest**